 Hello!
 I'm a Berlin-based artist, writer, and coder.

-You can connect with me via linkedin.com/in/kuksenok; or xnzero.substack.com;
+You can connect with me via mastodon.social/@ksen0; /in/kuksenok; xnzero.substack.com;

 or using the contact form below.

-Kit’s image-making and expressive data visualization practice has explored how body data collection (voluntary and otherwise) influences the collective understanding and imagination of unseen body structures and processes.
-Their art/writing is informed by experiences of technological/medical mediation of transsexuality as well as chronic illness, and has appeared in Market Cafe Magazine (excerpt here), Posthumanist Magazine, becoming.press, SAND Journal, in HumDrum Press publications, and in various conferences including Politics of the Machines, European Conference on Computer Supported Cooperative Work, and other Human-Computer Interaction (HCI) venues.
-Their research has been developed through both academic collaborations, and community teaching/learning practices at the School of Commons (ZHdK) and the School of Machines, Making and Make-Believe (Berlin).
-Kit’s writing is informed by ongoing interests in software, as well as critical adoption, adaptation, or refusal of technology.
+For over a decade, Kit’s expressive journaling and data visualization artistic practice has explored how body data collection (voluntary and otherwise) influences the collective understanding and imagination of unseen body structures and processes.
+Their research has been developed through both academic collaborations, and community teaching/learning practices at the school of commons and the School of Machines, Making and Make-Believe, as well as drawing from experiences of technological/medical mediation of transsexuality and chronic illness.
+Kit's writing has appeared in Market Cafe Magazine (excerpt here), Posthumanist Magazine, becoming.press, SAND Journal, in HumDrum Press publications, and in various conferences including Politics of the Machines, European Conference on Computer Supported Cooperative Work, and additional academic Human-Computer Interaction (HCI) venues.
+Kit’s current work explores data by/about publics, as well as glitch, degradation, deformation, and memory in digital archiving.
+Across all projects, their interests lie primarily in critical adoption, adaptation, or refusal of software mediated by consumer hardware.

 *child of O.Ksenchenko and O.Kuksenok